-- 4.1 The functions that are to be delegated by the Health Board NHS Grampian to the IJB Integration Joint Board are set out in Part 1 of Annex 1 and are subject to the exceptions and restrictions specified or referred to.
-The services to which these functions relate, which are currently provided by NHS Grampian the Health Board and which are to be integrated, are set out in Part 2 of Annex 1.
-For the avoidance of doubt the functions listed in Part 1 of Annex 1 are delegated only to the extent that they relate to the services listed in Part 2 of Annex 1 and there are certain services in respect of which functions are delegated for all age groups and certain services in respect of which functions are delegated for people over the age of 18 only. - 4.2 The functions that are to be delegated by the Local Authority to the IJB Integration Joint Board are set out in Part 1 of Annex 2 and are subject to the exceptions and restrictions specified or referred to.
-The services to which these functions relate, which are currently provided by the Local Authority and which are to be integrated, are set out in Part 2 of Annex 2.
-For the avoidance of doubt the functions listed in Part 1 of Annex 2 are delegated only to the extent that they relate to the services listed in Part 2 of Annex 2 and are provided to persons of 18 years and over. - 4.3 In the delegation of functions, the Parties recognise that they will require to work together, and with, the IJB, to achieve the Outcomes.
+- 4.1 The functions that are to be delegated by NHS Grampian to the IJB are set out in Part 1 of Annex 1 and are subject to the exceptions and restrictions specified or referred to.
+The services to which these functions relate, which are currently provided by NHS Grampian and which are to be integrated, are set out in Part 2 of Annex 1.
+For the avoidance of doubt the functions listed in Part 1 of Annex 1 are delegated only to the extent that they relate to the services listed in Part 2 of Annex 1 and there are certain services in respect of which functions are delegated for all age groups and certain services in respect of which functions are delegated for people over the age of 18 only. - 4.2 The functions that are to be delegated by the Council to the IJB are set out in Parts 1 and 2 of Annex 2 and are subject to the exceptions and restrictions specified or referred to.
+The services to which the functions set out in Part 1, which are currently provided by the Local Authority and which are to be integrated, are set out in Part 3 of Annex 2.
+For the avoidance of doubt the functions listed in Part 1 of Annex 2 are delegated only to the extent that they relate to the services listed in Part 3 of Annex 2 and are provided to persons of 18 years and over.
+The functions listed in Part 2 of Annex 2 are delegated only to the extent that they relate that they are exercisable in respect of people under the age of 18, or, where the relevant statutory provisions require, 16. - 4.3 In the delegation of functions, the Parties recognise that they will require to work together, and with, the IJB, to achieve the Outcomes.
 Through local management, the Parties will put arrangements in place to avoid fragmentation of services provided to persons under 18 years.
-In particular, the community health services for persons under 18 years of age set out in Part 3 of Annex 1 shall be operationally devolved by the Chief Executive of NHS Grampian to the Chief Officer of the IJB who will be responsible and accountable for the operational delivery and performance of these services.
+In particular, the community health services for persons under 18 years of age set out in Part 3 of Annex 1 shall be operationally devolved by the Chief Executive of NHS Grampian to the

+Chief Officer of the IJB who will be responsible and accountable for the operational delivery and performance of these services.

-- In exercising its functions, the IJB must take into account the Parties' requirements to meet their respective statutory obligations, standards set by government and other organisational and service delivery standards set by the Parties.
-Apart from those functions delegated by virtue of their Scheme, the Parties retain their distinct statutory responsibilities and therefore also retain their formal decision-making roles. - 4.5 The delegation of functions from the Parties to the IJB shall not affect the legality of any contract made between either of the Parties and any third party, which relates to the delivery of integrated or non-integrated services.
-The IJB shall be mindful of the Parties' contracts and will enter into a joint commissioning strategy with the Parties. - 4.6 Some lintegrated Services may be hosted by the IJB on behalf of other integration authorities, or some integrated services may be hosted by another integration authority on behalf of the IJB.
+- 4.4 In exercising its functions, the IJB must take into account the Parties requirements to meet their respective statutory obligations, standards set by government and other organisational and service delivery standards set by the Parties.
+Apart from those functions delegated by virtue of the Scheme, the Parties retain their distinct statutory responsibilities and therefore also retain their formal decision-making roles. - 4.5 The delegation of functions from the Parties to the IJB shall not affect the legality of any contract made between either of the Parties and any third party, which relates to the delivery of integrated or non-integrated services.
+The IJB shall be mindful of the Parties' contracts and will enter into a joint commissioning strategy with the Parties. - 4.6 Some Integrated Services may be hosted by the IJB on behalf of other integration authorities, or some integrated services may be hosted by another integration authority on behalf of the IJB.
 The IJB will consider and agree the hosting arrangements.